arkency/posts/posts/2022-05-18-keep-your-team-up-to-date-on-production-data-changes.md

 Running the console, you will be asked for your name and the purpose of the current session.
 Then you can operate normally and all the commands you typed will be stored on your team's Slack channel.

 <img src="<%= src_original("keep-your-team-up-to-date-on-production-data-changes/slack-notifications.png") %>" width="100%">

+Check also Kuba's <a href="https://blog.arkency.com/decorate-your-runner-session-like-a-pro/">blog post</a> if you want to enhance your Rails runner sessions.